epfl-mobots/tdm-python/doc/transpiler.md

 | `call math.rot2(R, A, b)` | `nf_math_rot2(R, A, b)`
 | `call math.sqrt(R, A)` | `nf_math_sqrt(R, A)`

 A few of them have a name without the `nf_` prefix, scalar arguments and a single scalar result.
-They can be used in an assignment or in expressions.
+They can be used in assignments or other expressions.

 | Aseba native function | Python function call
 | --- | ---